Dayeene

-DaYeene was a Swedish soul/house music group, active in early 1990s.
-The group consisted of the sisters Jeanette and Diane Söderholm.
-Diane had previously been vocalist in the Swedish synthpop band, Freestyle.
+DaYeene was a Swedish soul/house music group active in the early 1990s.
+It consisted of the sisters Jeanette and Diane Söderholm.
+Diane had previously been a vocalist in the Swedish synthpop band Freestyle.

 The duo was one of many new Swedish acts associated with the early 1990s Nordik beat scene that specialized in urban music.
 Notable artists were Papa Dee, Kayo, Rob'n'Raz, and Titiyo.
 DaYeene guest featured on most of these artists' albums.
 They were signed to the label SweMix, one of the very early Swedish labels specializing in urban music.

 The duo got started when SweMix co-founder StoneBridge did a remix for Frankie LaMotte in 1989, and needed backing vocalists.
 He loved their voices and signed the sisters.